New Towns Acts: New Towns (Amendment) Act 1976

 Among other functions, the New Towns (Amendment) Act 1976 (c.
 68) provided for "the interest of the Commission for the New Towns and [the] development corporations in dwellings and of any associated property, rights, liabilities and obligations" to be transferred to district councils.

 New Towns (Scotland) Act 1977

 The New Towns (Scotland) Act 1977 (c.
 16) amended the New Towns (Scotland) Act 1968, notably to include the option to cancel a new town proposal.

 New Towns Act 1981

-The New Towns Act 1981 (c.
-64) is an "Act to consolidate certain enactments relating to new towns and connected matters, being (except for section 43 of the New Towns Act 1965 and sections 126 and 127 of the Local Government, Planning and Land Act 1980 and certain related provisions) enactments which apply only to England and Wales."
+The New Towns Act 1981 is an "Act to consolidate certain enactments relating to new towns and connected matters, being (except for section 43 of the New Towns Act 1965 and sections 126 and 127 of the Local Government, Planning and Land Act 1980 and certain related provisions) enactments which apply only to England and Wales."

 Enterprise and New Towns (Scotland) Act 1990

 The Enterprise and New Towns (Scotland) Act 1990 (c.
 35) replaced the Scottish Development Agency and the Highlands and Islands Development Board with Scottish Enterprise and Highlands and Islands Enterprise, and authorised development of further new towns in Scotland.